SocksTheWolf/domain-redirects/README.md

 ---
 You can click "Skip to Review" and then click "Create Resources".

-I have made sure to set up everything that it will not cost you any money.
+I have made sure to set up everything that it will not cost you money.
+You may need a Paypal or Credit Card to initially set up a DigitalOcean account, but given this project uses the free starter plan, you should not get charged.

 # Configuring Domains